-About the Professionalism Performance Assessment
+About the Professional Performance Assessment

-Measuring the professional performance level from beginner, competent, proficient to expert
+Measuring the professional performance level from beginner, competent, proficient, to expert

-The Professionalism Performance Assessment is an interactive assessment covering the entire area a professional has to deal with in his profession.
-Performance can also be denoted as expertise and skills level.
-There is a Professionalism Performance Assessment tailored to the target group per professional group.
-Interactively refers to that this assessment is more than only measuring and serves as a basis for multiple purposes from a socio-constructive perspective.
-This Assessment contains 3 domains, 21 rubrics (i.e., themes), 93 items with four answers from beginner to expert level.
-It is a cumulative scale.
+The Professional Performance Assessment is an interactive assessment that covers the entire scope of a professional's work.
+Performance can also be denoted as expertise and skill level.
+There is a Professionalism Performance Assessment tailored to the target group for each professional group.
+Interactivity means that this assessment is more than just a measurement and serves multiple purposes from a socio-constructive perspective.
+The Formative Assessment for Nurses’ Professional Performance (FAN) comprises 3 job domains, 21 rubrics (i.e., themes), and 93 items with 4 answer categories ranging from beginner to expert levels.
+The Professional Performance Assessment, for instance, for caregivers, care, facility, and administrative assistants also comprises 3 job domains but fewer items than the FAN, with 3 answer categories ranging from beginner to proficient that match their profession.
+All answer categories are constructed in a cumulative scale.
 Every answer is a detailed description of a constituent professional task.
-We ask for ‘Where are you now?’, the actual expertise level and ‘Where do you want to go?’, their goal or ambition for professional development.
+We ask for ‘Where are you now?’, the actual expertise level, and ‘Where do you want to go?’, their goal or ambition for professional development.

-“Smart measuring makes retraining nurses more effective
+Smart measuring makes retraining nurses more effective

 The labor market is tight.
 It is difficult to get skilled personnel.
 What is more obvious than specifically investigating the need for training of your own employees? [...]
 More and more hospitals are using an assessment method that maps out whether the skills of nurses match the care level of a department. [...]